leynos/concordat-vale/docs/stilyagi-design.md

 - Archives are written to `<output-dir>/<style-names-joined>-<version>.zip`.
 The joined style names keep the filename descriptive without requiring extra CLI flags.
+- When a `stilyagi.toml` file exists in the project root, `zip` copies it into the archive root so downstream installs have a source of truth for default settings.

+## stilyagi.toml manifest

+- Lives at the repository root alongside `styles/` and is packaged when present.
+The manifest is intended to be a single source of truth for install defaults as the rule set evolves.
+- The `install` command downloads the packaged archive, extracts `stilyagi.toml`, and uses it to derive install-time defaults.
+Missing or unreadable manifests fall back to the prior hard-coded defaults to keep the command resilient to transient network issues.
+- Current fields live under an `[install]` table:
+  - `style_name` (default: repo-derived) controls the `BasedOnStyles` and per-style option prefixes.
+  - `vocab` (default: `style_name`) allows vocabularies to diverge from style names when needed.
+  - `min_alert_level` (default: `warning`) controls the root `MinAlertLevel` written into the consumer `.vale.ini`.
+- Setting the environment variable `STILYAGI_SKIP_MANIFEST_DOWNLOAD=1` skips manifest retrieval and falls back to the built-in defaults.
+This keeps tests and offline workflows deterministic while retaining manifest support for real installs.

 ## Testing strategy